alexandrainst/ragger/README.md

 Generators are used to generate answers from the retrieved documents and the question.
 These can all be imported from `ragger.generator`.

-- `OpenAIGenerator`: A generator that uses the OpenAI API.
+- `OpenAIGenerator`: A generator that uses the OpenAI API. (default)
 - `VllmGenerator`: A generator that uses vLLM to wrap almost any model from the Hugging Face Hub.